kurteklund/kurt-stefan-bridge-bidding/README.md

-# kurt-roger-bridge-bidding
+# kurt-stefan-bridge-bidding

-This is a page about the bridge bidding I and my bridge parner Roger uses.
+This is a page about the bridge bidding I and my bridge partner Stefan uses.

 [mdbook](https://rust-lang.github.io/mdBook/) is used to generate the documentation.